Tobey-AI/tobey-core/README.md

 Please follow these steps to get your DEV environment up and running:

 - Create a local Nuget feed.
-To do so, You can follow this simple steps from the Official ["https://docs.microsoft.com/en-us/nuget/hosting-packages/local-feeds"](Visual Studio article).
+To do so, You can follow this simple steps from the Official (https://docs.microsoft.com/en-us/nuget/hosting-packages/local-feeds)[Visual Studio article].

 - Clone and compile Foundation.
 This is an isolated component which doesn't have explicit dependancy, hence why will compile without any issue.
 - Pack Foundation and push the nuget package into your local Nuget feed.
 This step if needed to share the library with all other components.